Home › Academics › Curriculum › World Languages Overview

 High School World Languages Program

-GDQ requires all high school graduates to successfully complete two consecutive years of a modern world language.
-Currently, the only language offered is Spanish, although the intention is to add French.
-The Spanish program is a three-year program that allows students to being their studies with little to no prior knowledge.
+GDQ requires all high school graduates to successfully complete two years of a modern world language.
+Students may choose to study French or Spanish.
+Both programs are four-year programs, allowing students to begin their studies with little to no knowledge.
+The fourth year is an AP course.

 The high school program aims to develop students’ knowledge, understanding, and use of the target language in the four areas of communication – listening, speaking, reading, and writing.
-The Spanish program takes an interactive and thematic approach, immersing students in an intuitive class environment to facilitate learning.
+Both language studies take an interactive and thematic approach, immersing students in an intuitive class environment to facilitate learning.
 Emphasis is placed on gaining insight into the countries and communities where the target language is spoken, encouraging an appreciation of language as a means of sharing God’s good news with people of other nationalities and contexts, developing a positive attitude toward modern foreign language learning, and acquiring a foundation for further study of the target language or another language.